unkn0wnh4ckr/hackers-tool-kit/README.md

 this is where i will try to put the most recent updates

-* added a open new terminal option

-* added aircrack-ng automated option

-* added a source code grabber option

 * added a web directory scanner option

+* updated exploits.txt and payloads.txt

+* added comments to code making it easier too read